drewcrawford/drewcrawford.github.io/rust/index.md

 };
 ```

-This behaves as you would expect, and as a corrolary `Foo` can now be a struct (although there are some interesting implications, see the section on Dispatch below).
+This behaves as you would expect, and as a corrolary `Foo` can now be a trait (although there are some interesting implications, see the section on Dispatch below).

 One puzzle though is what it means to have